 Look, I’m not some kind of stats-obsessed rotogeek, but to pretend numbers don’t matter is absurd.
 Yes, projection and talent level is incredibly important, but so are stats.
 They reflect actual things that happened on a football field, like passes dropping to the turf repeatedly.
 To act like Allen’s awful numbers this season aren’t a concern is ridiculous.

 In the same piece where Allen takes the top spot, Kiper cited Bradley Chubb’s 46.5 tackles per loss since the 2016, Sam Darnold’s 22 turnovers this season, Tremaine Edmunds 109 tackles and 14 tackles for loss in 2017, Derwin James’ 84 tackles and two interceptions and on and on and on.
-So what Kiper is either a “loser” or he just doesn’t like stats that go contrary to his views.
+So Kiper is either a “loser” or he just doesn’t like stats that go contrary to his views.

 During the 2017 season, Allen completed just 56.3 percent of his passes (152 of 270), for just 1,812 yards (6.7 yards per attempt), 16 touchdowns and six interceptions.
 In 2016, it’s generally accepted Allen had more talent at his disposal.
 In that campaign, he completed 56 percent of his passes (209 of 373), for 3,203 yards, with 28 touchdowns and 15 interceptions.
 Neither of those stat lines is particularly impressive for someone with Allen’s obvious tools.